 Who influenced you most during your time at Southeast?

 This is too hard to narrow down to one or two people, but I can narrow it down to one or two groups.
-I was a cheerleader and a member of Delta Delta Delta, having both of those groups of people to work with helped in so many ways.
+I was a cheerleader and a member of Delta Delta Delta, and having both of those groups of people to work with helped in so many ways.
 Being a part of the Greek community was amazing and led to meeting wonderful people.
-Having cheerleading as a outlet and friends to share it with, was something I am so glad was a part of my college career.
+Having cheerleading as an outlet and friends to share it with, was something I am so glad was a part of my college career.

 Share your best college memory.

 I think I have three: winning Greek Week, cheering at the NCAA Basketball Tournament, and graduating Magna Cum Laude.

 If you were in Greek Life, the Honors Program, or any other student organization, please tell us about that experience and how it impacted you.

 I was a cheerleader and involved with Greek Life at Southeast.
 Both were amazing experiences and I believe helped shape me into the hard-working person I am today.
 I had to learn to not only time-manage classes, but also Greek Life events, cheerleading commitments, and working at KRCU.
 These time management skills have been crucial during further education and careers.
 In addition to learning important life skills, involvement in cheerleading and Greek Life allowed me to meet the people who would become my life-long friends.